-Completing the self assessment will provide the opportunity to:
+Completing the self-assessment will provide the opportunity to:

-- Review and comment on your academic progress during the current reporting period - Measure your progress against the timetable and requirements of your programme of study - Identify skills developed and training undertaken or required - List your engagement with the academic community - Raise concerns or issues regarding your academic progress to your Academic Advisor - Outline your plans for the next term (where applicable)
+• Review and comment on your academic progress during the current reporting period

+- Measure your progress against the timetable and requirements of your programme of study - Identify skills developed and training undertaken or required - List your engagement with the academic community - Raise concerns or issues regarding your academic progress to your general supervisor - Outline your plans for the next term (where applicable)

-If you have any difficulty completing this you must speak to your Academic Advisor or Director of Studies.
-Your self-assessment report will be used by your Academic Advisor as a basis to complete a report on your performance this reporting period, for identifying areas where further work may be required, and for reviewing your progress against agreed timetables and plans for the term ahead.
-GSR will alert you by email when your Academic Advisor has completed your report and it is available for you to view.
+If you have any difficulty completing this you must speak to your general supervisor or Director of Studies.
+Your self-assessment report will be used by your general supervisor as a basis to complete a report on your performance this reporting period, for identifying areas where further work may be required, and for reviewing your progress against agreed timetables and plans for the term ahead.
+GSR will alert you by email when your General supervisor has completed your report and it is available for you to view.